 Members: Imani Marshall

-Since The Promise is the solo project of 19 year old multi-instrumentalist Imani Marshall.
+Since The Promise is the solo alternative pop/rock project of Imani Marshall (born September 22, 1994).

-Now playing live shows at local venues, Since The Promise is hoping to release a new single "End Of Mine" off of the project Something Of Epiphanies.
+Now playing at local venues, Since The Promise is hoping to release a new single off of the project Something Of Epiphanies.

 If you like my music that's awesome and you're awesome.
 It took me six years to realize where I wanted to go with my music and even though it took so long, I'm glad I'm still able to continue.
 Six years Since The Promise.
 Eat dessert first, life is freaking sweet once you get past the bitter crust:)